supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 By the end of this lab, you will have learned:

-- How to create a Shortcut to Lakehouse
+- How to create a Shortcut to the Lakehouse

 - How to transform data using Visual query